vergilet/schoolgirl_uniform/README.md

   def self.steps_details
     {
-      first: 'Credentials',                   # no description
+      first: 'Credentials',                   # direct title
-      second: { title: 'Personal Details' },  # also no description but via title
+      second: { title: 'Personal Details' },  # title via key
-      third: { title: 'Contact Information', description: 'Some cool info we want you to provide' }
+      third: { title: 'Contact Information', description: 'Some cool info we want you to provide' } # title and description, can be more fields...
     }
   end
   ```